xunit/xunit/site/docs/v3-alpha.markdown

 _**Note:** In some cases multiple libraries/packages were merged together into a single new library/package, as denoted in the table above with (*)._

+If you want to use the MSBuild runner, we now ship both a .NET Framework and .NET Core/.NET version in the same package.
+It will dynamically select the correct version depending on whether you use the .NET Framework MSBuild or the .NET MSBuild (via `dotnet build` or `dotnet msbuild`).
+However, the .NET version only supports v3 test projects.
+If you need to still run v1 and/or v2 test projects, you must use the .NET Framework version.
+(Mono ships with the .NET Framework version of MSBuild, so all comments about .NET Framework also apply to Mono.)

 ### Convert to executable project

 Update your project file (i.e., `.csproj`) and change `OutputType` from `Library` to